DatLinuxGuy/Exodus-Wallet-Updater/README.md

 # Exodus-Wallet-Updater
-An updater for the Exodus wallet (Linux)
+An updater for the Exodus.io crypto wallet (I built this on ubuntu 18.04LTS suggestions are welcome)